The Foundation for a Meaningful Life

 • Mathematics

-In second grade, the goal of the mathematics program is for students to become increasingly fluent in operations and problem solving: they learn to make sense of problems and persevere as they apply quantitative and abstract reasoning, use modeling to solve logic problems, and defend and describe their thinking.
+The goal of the second grade mathematics program is for students to become increasingly fluent in operations and problem solving.
+They learn to make sense of problems and persevere as they apply quantitative and abstract reasoning, use modeling to solve logic problems, and defend and describe their thinking.
 Through discussion and hands-on activities, the spiraling curriculum increases in complexity throughout the year.

 Students who successfully complete the grade two mathematics program will be able to fundamental understanding of topics in the following categories: